Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 The Bitcoin node only allows incoming connections from Tor (ephemeral onion address).

-The Bitcoin node attempts outgoing connections to both Tor and clearrnet nodes (through the Tor local proxy).
+The Bitcoin node attempts outgoing connections to both Tor and clearnet nodes (through the Tor local proxy).